kdomagal/Web-RTC/README.markdown

 Server will be runing at http://localhost:8080/.

 No more configuration is required.
+Please remember about installing modified [WebKit](https://labs.ericsson.com/apis/web-real-time-communication/downloads) library.

 Code comments are in Polish language for now.
 I will fix it soon...